taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Iúna: "How does a police raid start a state-wide fire??"**

-**Dr. Kauffmann: "It's all the plastic furniture - they're basically *solid petroleum*, turns a misplaced candle into a fireball in just *minutes*.
+**Dr. Kauffmann: "It's all the plastic furniture - they're basically *solid* petroleum, turns a misplaced candle into a fireball in just *minutes*.
 And LA to San Francisco is so packed with cheap cookie-cutter homes, in retrospect, I'm amazed this didn't happen sooner.
 I'm sorry, I should have realised you wouldn't have heard yet...do you know anyone over there?"**

 **Iúna: "Yes, I...I'm sorry I need to make a call..."**